American University Data & Information Overview

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At The American University, approximately 56% of students took out student loans averaging $8,375 a year.
-That adds up to $33,500 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At The American University, approximately 42% of students took out student loans averaging $9,489 a year.
+That adds up to $37,956 over four years for those students.

 How Much Money Do The American University Graduates Make?students who graduate with a bachelor's degree from The American University make about $61,000 a year during their first few years of employment after graduation.
 That's great news for The American University students since it is 53% more than the average college graduate's salary of $39,802 per year.

 Location of American University

 Contact details for The American University are given below.

 American University Majorsstudents from 71 majors graduated from American University.
 Of these students, 1,979 received undergraduate degrees and 2,383 graduated with a master's or doctor's degree.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|